FabrizioMusacchio/MotilA/README.md

 * [single_file_run_paper.py](https://github.com/FabrizioMusacchio/MotilA/blob/main/example%20scripts/single_file_run_paper.py)

 This script includes all parameter settings used during analysis and can be employed to reproduce the figures.
-It was applied to a subset of the example dataset described above.
-This specific subset is available in the repository under [`example project/Data/ID240103_P17_1_cutout/`](https://github.com/FabrizioMusacchio/MotilA/tree/main/example%20project/Data/ID240103_P17_1_cutout/TP000).
+It was applied to the subset of the example dataset described above.

 ### Running the example scripts and notebooks
 The example scripts in `example scripts` and `example notebooks` expect a relative path layout and therefore must be executed from within that directory.
 For example: